 The ageing demographic will increase the cost of health services in the Island, including those costs met by the Fund, from the 2020s onwards.
 Changes will therefore be needed to maintain a sustainable funding model.
-In 2022 a full review of future health costs across all areas will be completed and this will support future plans for a sustainable model for health funding.
+In 2022 a full review of future health costs across all areas will be completed and this will support future plans for a sustainable model for health funding, but the role of the Health Insurance Fund in meeting the requirement to subsidise the cost of G.P. consultations and the cost of prescriptions and other primary care services shall be maintained during the review49.